angellalao/angellalao/README.md

 # 💫 About Me:

-🌍  I'm based in Melbourne, AUS<br>🚀  I'm currently working on AirBnB project<br>🌱  I’m currently learning SQL<br>💬  Ask me about House Renovations<br>⚡  Fun fact: I can solve a Rubik's cube in less than a minute
+🌍  I'm based in Melbourne, AUS<br>🚀  I'm currently working on AirBnB clone<br>🌱  I’m currently learning SQL<br>💬  Ask me about House Renovations<br>⚡  Fun fact: I can solve a Rubik's cube in less than a minute

 ## 🌐 Socials: